jamesmaino/jmaino_website/content/home/about.md

 # Biography

-I develop tools to remotely sense and forecast insect population dynamics (with a focus on agricultural pests).
-I am passionate about sustainable food systems, and biodiversity preservation.
-I believe enhancing our ability to sense and forecast arthopod populations will help us to both manage pests and improve the situation for those species in decline.
+I develop ecological tools to remotely sense and forecast insect populations (with a focus on plant pests).
+I am passionate about sustainable food systems and biodiversity preservation and believe enhanced sensing (data generation) and forecasting (data processing) of arthropod populations will improve their management.

-In my spare time, I enjoy hiking around Australia’s wide and diverse landscapes, while taking note of the smaller natural wonders that lurk underneath my feet.